HolbertonFinalProjectFG/gymlink_backend/README.md

 ***
 ## Members ##
 ### Facundo Sanchez ###
-Facundo is the project manager on Gymlink, he was in charge of organization, tasks, deadlines,   and communication with the team.
+Facundo is the project manager on Gymlink, he was in charge of organization, tasks, deadlines   and communication with the team.
 He also developed the front end role, in charge of making designs and programming all
 the visual portion of the app.
 LinkedIn: